-Subject to the adjustment provisions in the 2021 Plan, our stockholders are being asked to approve a number of Shares for issuance under the 2021 Plan equal to (a) 4,400,000 new Shares plus (b) any Shares subject to awards previously granted under the 2012 Plan that, on or after the date our stockholders initially approve the 2021 Plan, expire or otherwise terminate without having been exercised or issued in full, are tendered to or withheld by us for payment of an exercise price or for tax withholding obligations, or that are forfeited to or repurchased by us due to failure to vest, with the maximum number of shares to be added under the foregoing clause equal to 10,580,021 shares.
+Subject to the adjustment provisions in the 2021 Plan, the number of Shares reserved for issuance under the 2021 Plan is equal to (a) 19,185,000 new Shares plus (b) any Shares subject to awards previously granted under the 2012 Plan that, on or after the date our stockholders initially approve the 2021 Plan, expire or otherwise terminate without having been exercised or issued in full, are tendered to or withheld by us for payment of an exercise price or for tax withholding obligations, or that are forfeited to or repurchased by us due to failure to vest, with the maximum number of shares to be added under the foregoing clause equal to 31,740,063 Shares.
 If we substitute equity awards for equity awards of acquired entities in connection with mergers, reorganizations, separations, or other transactions as described in the 2021 Plan, the grant of such substituted awards will not decrease the number of Shares available for issuance under the 2021 Plan.
 Shares may be authorized, but unissued, or reacquired common stock.